 Is it possible to visit Brazil without knowing the language?

-Of course, there are some worries that you need to have, so pay attention to the following tips:
+There are some worries that you need to have, so pay attention to the following tips:

 - If you know some Spanish it’ll help you a lot.
 I mean, a lot.
 As long as Spanish is not the official language in Brazil, the language is very similar to Brazilian Portuguese.
 So, If you took your Spanish classes seriously back in school you can handle most of the daily situations in Brazil.
 Brazilians are very receptive and I guarantee that everyone will make a large effort to help you to communicate if they see that you can understand some words.

-Now you know exactly What Language Is Spoken in Brazil, you learned that It’s not Spanish and why and received a plus content explaining that you can travel to Brazil without knowing Portuguese.
-Awesome, right?
+Also, you’ve learned about some old treaties and a plus content explaining that you can travel to Brazil without knowing Portuguese.

-If you liked the content, share to a friend and read more posts with helpful tips and facts about Brazil, including travel and food! 🙂
+Also, you can read more posts with helpful tips and facts about Brazil, including travel and food! 🙂